-• Continue efforts to fully integrate fares with CTA and Pace.
-Metra has taken stops toward improving regional taken steps toward improving regional connectivity by working with CTA and Pace to facilitate transfers between our services.
+- Continue efforts to fully integrate fares with CTA and Pace.
+Metra has taken steps toward improving regional connectivity by working with CTA and Pace to facilitate transfers between our services.
 We will install ticket vending machines at stations systemwide, which will help remove cash payments from trains but also provide an opportunity for fare integration, because the machines could eventually accept Ventra Card payments.
-Achieving full fare integration would make connections to Metra and the overall rider experience of transit in the region easier.

-• Deliver capital projects efficiently through agency realignment.
+Achieving full fare integration will make connections to Metra easier, so we will continue to work to implement universal fares following Metra's Interagency Fare Policy. - Deliver capital projects efficiently through agency realignment.
 In 2021, Metra began to reorganize internal departments.
 One of the main changes of the agency realignment is creating the External Affairs Division.
-This brings together the PMO, Strategic Planning and Grants, Project Delivery, and Community Relations departments which will allow the agency to better plan for system improvements, coordinate the pursuit of grant funding opportunities, and effectively deliver capital projects. • Implement cost-savings measures.
-Metra's PMO will identify administrative and project management best practices and efficiencies to improve project implementation and prevent potential cost escalations.
-Concurrently, Metra will continue to identify and implement changes in operation and maintenance activities that increase efficiencies and cost-savings, such as rehabilitating cars and locomotives with in-house crews rather than contractors.
+This brings together the PMO, Planning, Programming, and Grants, Project Delivery, and Community Relations departments, which will allow the agency to better plan for system improvements, coordinate the pursuit of grant funding opportunities, and effectively deliver capital projects.

-• Optimize capital assets.

-Metra will continue implementing programs that extend the useful life of assets, such as locomotives and cab cars, until they can be replaced.
-Our TAM plan will guide us to prioritize which capital assets are most in need of replacement, thus positively impacting our reliability and operations costs.

-• Keep IT infrastructure safe through the implementation of cybersecurity strategies.
+- Implement cost-savings measures. - Metra's PMO will identify administrative and project management best practices and efficiencies to improve project implementation and prevent potential cost escalations.
+Concurrently, Metra will continue to identify and implement changes in operation and maintenance activities that increase efficiencies and cost-savings, such as rehabilitating cars and locomotives with in-house crews rather than contractors - Optimize capital assets.
+Metra will continue implementing programs that extend the useful life of assets, such as locomotives and rail cars, until they can be replaced.
+Our TAM plan will guide us to prioritize which capital assets are most in need of replacement, thus positively impacting our reliability and operations costs. - Keep IT infrastructure safe through the implementation of cybersecurity strategies.
 In response to an IT vulnerability risk assessment, Metra developed a cybersecurity strategy to enhance the security of our IT network, prevent costly cyberattacks, and systematically improve our IT operations.
-Metra is compliant with Federal mandates concerning cybersecurity, but we are implementing additional security measures including multifactor authentication, disaster recovery mechanisms, new automated patch management software and hardware, and the replacement of outdated hardware and software.
+Metra is compliant with federal mandates concerning cybersecurity, but we are implementing additional security measures, including multifactor authentication, disaster recovery mechanisms, new automated patch management software and hardware, and the replacement of outdated hardware and software